-Education — EB-5 visa green card holders enjoy in-state or resident tuition at all public universities and colleges.
+Education — EB-5 visa green card holders generally enjoy in-state or resident tuition at all public universities and colleges.
 Typically, this rate is two to four times less expensive than the rate foreign students have to pay.

-Citizenship — EB-5 visa green card holders are automatically eligible to apply for U.S. citizenship and have a U.S. passport.
+Citizenship — EB-5 visa green card holders are eligible to apply for U.S. citizenship and have a U.S. passport.
 You can also keep your permanent green card forever if you choose not to become a U.S. citizen.